Tyler Bertuzzi: Detroit Red Wings (2014–2023)

-On October 28, 2020, the Red Wings signed Bertuzzi to a one-year, $3.5 million contract.
-In the pandemic delayed 2020–21 season, Bertuzzi appeared in just nine regular season games, collecting seven points, before he was ruled out for the remainder of the season due to a back injury.
+To begin the 2019–20 season, he scored two goals and four points in the season opener playing on the top line with Dylan Larkin and Anthony Mantha in a 5–3 victory over the Nashville Predators on October 5.
+He was selected to play in the 2020 NHL All-Star Game.
+He played in 71 games with the Red Wings, scoring 21 goals and 48 points before the NHL suspended the season due to the COVID-19 pandemic on March 12, 2020.
+A restricted free agent in the off-season, the Red Wings and Bertuzzi could not agree on a contract and opted for salary arbitration.
+On October 28, Bertuzzi was awarded a one-year, $3.5 million contract by the arbitrator, which the Red Wings signed.
+In the pandemic-delayed 2020–21 season, he appeared in just nine regular season games, collecting seven points, before he was ruled out for the remainder of the season due to a back injury.
 It was announced that he underwent back surgery on April 30, 2021.
-On July 31, 2021, the Red Wings signed Bertuzzi to a two-year contract extension.
-During the 2022–23 season, Bertuzzi, was limited to 29 games due to injury, and recorded four goals and 10 assists in 16:29 average time on ice.
+On July 31, the Red Wings signed Bertuzzi to a two-year contract extension.